KevinBatdorf/fit-to-width/README.md

 A WordPress block that automatically adjusts the text to fit the width of its container.
 CSS only.

+For a detailed explanation of how this works, see [https://kizu.dev/fit-to-width](https://kizu.dev/fit-to-width).

 ### Features

 - No JavaScript